 Caution!
 This tool tests for SQL injection vulnerabilities by creating and submitting HTTP requests that may be processed by your SQL server.
 If your web application allows database records to be updated or created using data supplied by the user, the SQL Injector may create spurious records.
 To avoid this possibility, do not test against your production database.
-Instead, use a copy of the database, or use a test account that does not have access to the production data, or exclude from audit any pages that may update data or delete data from the database.
+Instead, use a copy of the database, or use a test account that does not have access to the production database.
 If these alternatives are not feasible, back up your production database before testing at a time when the site has little or no customer traffic.